receptron/SlashGPT/README.md

     `OPENAI_API_KEY=...`

-3. You need to specify other keys to use following features (optional).
+3. You need to specify other variables to use following features (optional).

     - PINECONE_API_KEY, PINECONE_ENVIRONMENT: requred to use embedding vector db.
     - GOOGLE_PALM_KEY: required to switch to PaLM LLC using /palm command.